 There is no evidence that SLS improves oral health.
 In this study, SLS and SLS-free toothpaste performed the EXACT same for reducing plaque, gingivitis, and gingival abrasion.

-In my opinion… why would you use a product when you know it doesn’t improve your oral health, but has been known to have adverse effects?
+In my opinion… why would you use a product when you know it doesn’t improve your oral health but has been known to have adverse effects?

-Personally, I do not use SLS containing products, but the choice is up to you if you want to use them.
+Personally, I do not use SLS-containing products, but the choice is up to you if you want to use them.
 The below information can help you make that decision.

-Is SLS safe to use?
+Is SLS safe to use in toothpaste?

 SLS is safe to use at lower concentrations.